 Around 31.6% of people in the US are affected with eczema, in some stage or form.
 The most common type of eczema is atopic dermatitis.
 The term “atopic” refers to a collection of diseases that are linked to the immune system.

 It is possible for some people to outgrow eczema.
 However, some will continue to suffer from the condition even as adults.

-Let’s take a look at some key facts about eczema.
+Let’s take a look at some facts

 - The condition can be triggered by certain foods, especially dairy and nuts.